SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

     ....
 ```

-### 3.2.5 Use Rabbit ConnectionFactory
+### 3.2.5 Use RabbitMQ ConnectionFactory

-Once you have configured and added the Rabbit `ConnectionFactory` to the service container, then its very simple to inject and use it in a controller or a view.
+Once you have configured and added the RabbitMQ `ConnectionFactory` to the service container, then its very simple to inject and use it in a controller or a view.

 Below is an example illustrating this: